FudaWiki/fudawiki-files/hanafuda/video-games.md

 title: List of Hanafuda Video Games
 description:
 published: true
-date: 2026-01-25T02:27:41.800Z
+date: 2026-01-25T22:33:31.107Z
 tags:
 editor: markdown
 dateCreated: 2022-04-01T17:56:54.442Z
 ---

 The following is a list of known hanafuda video games, arranged by the platform on which they are played.
-Use the sidebar for easier navigation to the desired console.
+Use the sidebar for easier navigation to the desired console, or refer to the list of modern devices below.

 See also: [List of Kabufuda Video Games](/en/kabufuda/video-games)